isabellelorge/dtd/README.md

 # Detecting the Clinical Features of Difficult-to-Treat Depression using Synthetic Data from Large Language Models.
 The code in this repository can be used to train a model to extract spans for psychiatric clinical features from text and label them.
 It uses a custom Pytorch model which extracts multiple spans from sentences by predicting starts, ends and number of spans and applying a variant of Non-Maximum Suppression (NMS) to select the top non-overlapping predicted spans, then uses a separate classifier to label the spans and finally max pools the softmaxed probabilities for each span (at training time) or selects the argmax label for each predicted span (at inference time).
 We successfully used this code to train a model on synthetic annotated clinical notes for factors influencing likelihood of difficult-to-treat depression (DTD).

+The code and dataset are described in our preprint paper at http://arxiv.org/abs/2402.07645

 ![Alt text](model_arch.png "Model architecture")